glynnbird/couchsnapshot/README.md

 # couchsnapshot

-_couchsnapshot_ is a suite command-line utilities that allow a CouchDB database to be backed up as a series of timestamped snapshots.
+_couchsnapshot_ is a suite of command-line utilities that allow a CouchDB database to be backed up as a series of timestamped snapshots.

 ![couchsnapshot](img/couchsnapshot.png)

 Each coloured stripe in the above diagram is a snapshot of changes in a single CouchDB database since the last snapshot.
 The snapshot set can be queried to extract:

 - the history of a single document of a known `_id`.
-- to extract a the entire database up to a known timestamp (with a resolution of the snapshot timestamp).
+- to extract the entire database up to a known timestamp (with a resolution of the snapshot timestamp).

 The _couchsnapshot_ tooling doesn't have the ability to write data back to CouchDB, but it puts the data in a form that can be conusmed by tools that can e.g. [couchimport](https://www.npmjs.com/package/couchimport).